eryph-org/guest-services/README.md

    - Guest service may not be running: check service status in VM
    - Hyper-V integration services may be disabled

-4. **File upload failed**
+4. **File transfer failed**
-   - Check remote path exists and is writable
+   - Check paths exist and are writable/readable
-   - Use `--overwrite` flag if file already exists
+   - Use `--overwrite` flag if file/directory already exists
+   - Use `--recursive` flag for directory operations that need subdirectories

 ### Service Management